 Wonder how FlexiHub looks in action?
 You can check out this quick video guide:

-Here’s an easy-to-understand guide on accessing security cameras remotely with the use of port forwarding.
+Here’s an easy-to-understand guide on accessing security cameras remotely using port forwarding.
 This method works just fine for any IP camera make, and you can apply it to access security cameras outside of your LAN or Wi-Fi network.
 Plus, it’s pretty good for remote viewing of your NVR footage.

 When it comes to CCTV remote viewing over the Internet, the first step is always the same: you need to find out the IP address of your security camera.

-More often than not, this piece of info can be found on the status page of the camera application program.
+More often than not, you can find this piece of info on the status page of the camera application program.
 If not there, look through the list of DHCP clients currently connected to your router.

 Follow this link and copy (or write down) your router’s WAN IP address.
 Mind that you’ll have to do this every time you need remote access to your security cameras, unless your Internet service provider grants you a permanent IP address (a good bet they didn't do that).